Cash Inflows and Outflows: Is Your Company Vulnerable?

-Cash is also generated by returns on your investments or the sale of business assets.
+Returns on your investments or the sale of company assets can also produce cash.
 Timing the latter to offset any anticipated reductions in other cash inflows can ensure consistent cash flow management.

 Analyzing where you spend money also reveals potential vulnerabilities: